Haziq Kasyful: Youth

+Senior

-Haziq was called up by new national head coach Rivera for the full national team for the tri-nation tournament held in Bandar Seri Begawan in September 2022.
+Haziq was called up by new national head coach Rivera for the full national team for a tri-nation tournament held in Bandar Seri Begawan in September 2022.
 He made his international debut as a starter against the Maldives in a 0–3 defeat on 21 September.
-Six days later, he came on as a substitute for Abdul Azizi Ali Rahman in a 1–0 win over Laos national football team at the Track & Field Sports Complex.
+Six days later, he came on as a substitute for Abdul Azizi Ali Rahman in a 1–0 win over Laos at the Track & Field Sports Complex.
 The following month, he came on for Abdul Azizi in the second half of a 6–2 victory against Timor-Leste in the first leg of the 2022 AFF Mitsubishi Electric Cup qualifying at home.
 He started the second match in a 1–0 loss but Brunei advanced to the group stages of the Cup 6–3 on aggregate.
 Haziq subsequently played in all four of the games including starts against Thailand and Cambodia, unfortunately Brunei failed to gain a single point in the whole tournament.

 On 11 September 2023, Haziq played the latter 45 minutes of a 10–0 away loss to Hong Kong in a friendly.
 The following month, he was selected for the 2026 World Cup qualification matches against Indonesia and played the full 180 minutes in a 0–12 aggregate loss for the Wasps, failing to qualify for the second round of qualification.

 In March 2024, Haziq joined the Wasps for the inaugural FIFA Series held in Saudi Arabia, making two appearances.
 Later that September, Haziq was selected by Brunei's interim head coach Jamie McAllister for the two-legged play-off round of the 2027 Asian Cup qualification against Macau.
 He was a substitute in the second leg away at Taipa where Brunei gained a 0–1 victory and hence advanced to the third round of the 2027 Asian Cup qualification 4–0 on aggregate.
 Later that November, he was also brought on late in the game by Vinícius Eutrópio in a 11–0 away defeat against Russia in an international friendly.

+In June 2026, Haziq was selected for the national team at the 2026 Hyundai Cup qualifying against Timor-Leste and started the first leg at right-back where after the half-hour mark, he was dismissed for an off-the-ball incident with Zenivio in a 0–3 defeat.